-We gather this information into our software using The MachineMetrics I/O module.
+We gather these machine signals into our software using The MachineMetrics I/O module.
 This device is available in standalone Ethernet and USB models.
-The standalone Ethernet module can be used if you are connecting your machine to a hard-wired network.
-The USB version is meant to be used with our MachineMetrics Edge Device at each machine, enabling Wifi.
+The standalone Ethernet module (LabJack T4) can be used if you are connecting your machine to a hard-wired network.
+The USB version (LabJack U3) is meant to be used when a wifi enabled edge device is installed inside the machine.

 Topics covered in this article

 - Connecting the I/O device

 If using USB (Labjack U3): Plug the USB cable into any USB port on the edge device that has been previously activated.
 If the edge device has not been activated, follow instructions on activating the MachineMetrics Edge.

 The below video takes you through connecting a LabJack U3 to an Edge Device and its installations within a Machine's electrical cabinet: